DylanScottCarroll/lodge_spec/01 Specification/02 Constructors and Interfaces/01 Constructors.md

 When a constructor uses another constructor, all fields, methods, and statements in the constructor being used are implicitly copied into the constructor being defined.
 Methods and fields created via using satisfy promise requirements.

-If multiple constructors are promised, they are applied in-order.
-This may result in name collisions, which cause the use to fail.
+If multiple constructors are used, they are applied in-order.
+In the case of name-collisions, the later with the name will overwrite the earlier.

 ``` Lodge